ansible/ansible/docs/docsite/rst/community/reporting_bugs_and_features.rst

 Security bugs
 -------------

-Ansible practices responsible disclosure - for security-related bugs, email `security@ansible.com <mailto:security@ansible.com>`_ to receive a prompt response.
+Ansible practices responsible disclosure.
+To report security-related bugs, send an email to  `security@ansible.com <mailto:security@ansible.com>`_ for an immediate response.
 Do not submit a  ticket or post to any public groups.

 Bugs in ansible-core
 --------------------